The following story is an example of what can

 Reuters - Twins who were separated at birth and raised by

-families met later and married but were forced to
+different families met later and married but were forced to

-discovered their true identities, a
+break up when they discovered their true identities, a

 British legislator said on Friday.